qteatime/kate/docs/source/user/manual/security/index.rst

 ====================

 One of the defining features of Kate is its security and privacy-conscious design.
-When you run a Kate cartridge, you have full control and knowledge over what it can do to your device and your data.
+When you run a Kate cartridge you have full control and knowledge over what it can do to your device and your data.

 This section explains what you can expect from Kate and the cartridges you run